Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 ## Goal:  Technical Debt Reduction

-Our departments vision includes an *IT Rationalization* pillar which identifies the need to reduce the number of different applications supported by our team.
-The Architecture Working Group includes principles which address the need to rationalze the portfolio.
-The gaol is to have a smaller and healthier application portfolio through the following guidance:
+Our department's vision includes an *IT Rationalization* pillar which identifies the need to reduce the number of different applications supported by our team.
+The Architecture Working Group (AWG) includes principles which address the need to rationalze the portfolio.

+The benefits of technical debt reduction is with a smaller and healthier application portfolio, DevOps teams can focus on contributing to high-value projects.
+Debt reduct is reduced by this strategic guidance:

   - Rationalization
   - Reuse / Buy / Build